 Before starting, check the direction of rotation.
 The direction is indicated by a direction arrow on the pump casing.
 The proper rotation can be easily determined by observing the direction of the casing scroll and the position of the discharge nozzle.
-When electric motors are used as drivers, the rotation should be checked with the coupling disconnected from the driven equipment.
+The rotation should be checked with the coupling disconnected from the driven equipment.

-CAUTION It is essential that the rotation of the motor be checked before connecting the shaft coupling.
+A CAUTION It is essential that the rotation of the motor be checked before connecting the shaft coupling.
 Incorrect rotation of the pump, for even a short time, may dislodge and damage the impeller, casing, shaft, and shaft seal.